Get It Back, and Much More

 Why Replace Damaged or Missing Teeth?

-If treatment like root canals, gum disease treatment, and restorative dentistry are ineffective, damaged, infected, and failing teeth, should be removed to protect your dental health and even systemic health.
+Damaged, infected, and failing teeth should be removed to protect your dental health and even systemic health.
 Unless they’re wisdom teeth or extra teeth that are causing overcrowding in your mouth, most teeth should be replaced after removal.
 Apart from the ways tooth loss can decrease your quality of life, it can also trigger a sort of “domino effect” in your health.
 Without natural tooth roots stimulating healthy bone growth, your bone will begin to deteriorate beneath the empty tooth socket.
 This will spread and can even lead to additional tooth loss in adjacent teeth.
 Replacing your tooth before extensive bone loss can occur will help prevent unnecessary additional harm as well as the need for bone grafting procedures.
 If your bone is stable enough or has received bone reconstructive treatment, you’ll have the option between dental bridges, dentures, and dental implants for your new, complete smile.

 Remedies for Missing Teeth

 For one missing tooth or a series of missing teeth, dental bridges are frequently the first solution many patients think of.
 Dental bridges are made of a series of crowns that span the gap left behind by tooth loss.
-Requiring one or more adjacent teeth as the foundation of the bridge, called the abutment teeth, this solution requires that we remove some of the enamel of this tooth, or teeth, when placing your dental bridge in Bryan–College Station, TX .
+Requiring one or more adjacent teeth as the foundation of the bridge requires that we remove some of the enamel of this tooth, or teeth, when placing your dental bridge in Bryan–College Station, TX .
 Once placed, this solution is aesthetic and prevents adjacent teeth from shifting.

 Dentures and Partials